stoerr/CoDeveloperGPTengine/src/site/markdown/commandline.md

 where:

-* `gptsecret` A secret the GPT has to share to access the devtoolbench as an action.
+* `gptsecret` A secret that is configured in both the GPT and locally to make sure only your own GPT can access the toolbench.
-* `openaitoken` The token OpenAI provides after entering the gptSecret when developing a plugin.
+* `openaitoken` A token OpenAI privides after entering the gptSecret when deploying as a plugin - used to identify OpenAI to the plugin.
+(Not needed for GPTs.)

 If you want to run it without a tunnel but to provide a HTTPS interface by itself (compare [Access via HTTPS](https.md)) there can also be the following properties: